vaguity/static/README.md

 ### The Node packages

-_Gulp, and scripts in support of Gulp_
+_Gulp and packages in support of Gulp_

 `npm install`

 ### The Bower components

-_jQuery, Modernizr, jQuery UI_
-_Normalize, HTML5 Boilerplate, Bootstrap_
+_jQuery, Modernizr, jQuery UI, Normalize, HTML5 Boilerplate, Bootstrap_

 `bower install`